inkorange/Stripes/README.md

 ![Zebra Stripes](zstripes.png?raw=true)
-# Zebra Stripes Design System
+# Zebra Stripes Design System: An Easily Re-Usable Web Component Architecture Built on ReactJS.

-A ReactJS-based Design System from TLA's engineering team, leveraging the web component architecture and borrowing design philosophy for Atomic Design principles.
+Welcome to the Stripes Design Library authored by the engineers of the TLA Application.

+The components contained within this guide are developed against the Material UI design concepts, with elements originating from Zebra's own design methodology.

+This library is built upon the ReactJS framework, and written with minimal library dependencies.
+The components are written in ES6 Class patterns.
+This web component architecture promotes the design system approach called Atomic Design.

 This project contains both the source files to build out an NPM package for re-usability across other applications, as well as a live style guide based on the package built from source.